kiwidude68/calibre_plugins/fictiondb/README.md

 ## Main Features

 - Can retrieve title, author, comments, series, publisher, publication date, rating, tags and (small!) cover
-- Configure which of the genres, sub-genres, themes, time period and tags sections you want retrieved into your calibre tags column.
+- Configure which of the genres, sub-genres and themes sections you want retrieved into your calibre tags column.
 - Also retrieves a FictionDB id, which can be used to directly jump to the page for a specific book from the book details pane (like Goodreads/ISBN etc).

 ## Development / Contributions